Resolution Trust Corporation: Judgments, deficiencies, and chargeoffs (JDC) program

 Under the judgments, deficiencies, and chargeoffs Program (JDC), the RTC established limited partnerships and selected private sector entities to be the general partner of each JDC Partnership.
 The JDC program was different from the MIF, N/S Series and Land Fund programs in that the general partner paid only a nominal price for the assets and was selected on a beauty-contest basis, and the general partner (rather than the partnership itself) had to absorb most operating costs.

 The RTC would convey to the limited partnership certain judgments, deficiency actions, and charged-off indebtedness (JDCs) and other claims which typically were unsecured and considered of questionable value.
 The assets were not identified in advance, and were transferred to the JDC partnership in a series of conveyances over time.

 The general partner was selected purely on the basis of perceived competence.
 It made payments to the RTC in the amount of one basis point (0.01%) of the book value of the assets conveyed.
 The general partner exercised comprehensive control in managing and resolving the assets.
 Proceeds typically were split 50/50 with the RTC.
 Operating costs (except under special circumstances) were absorbed by the general partner, not the JDC partnership.

 JDC general partners consisted of asset managers and collection firms.
 The JDC program was adopted by the FDIC and is still in existence.

+Controversy

+Early investigations of the RTC by the General Accounting Office found evidence of fraud and waste, with RTC officials conceding that the volume of real estate dispositions and staff shortages created a significant potential for misconduct and mismanagement.

+Susan Hudson-Wilson, founder and president of Property & Portfolio Research, later described the RTC as involving "the greatest and most unfair transfer of wealth that has ever taken place in this country - perhaps the whole world."